-Join Morten Rand-Hendriksen for an in-depth discussion in this video Beyond Twenty Thirteen, part of Start with a Theme: Twenty Thirteen.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Beyond Twenty Thirteen, part of WordPress Themes: Twenty Thirteen.

 Now you know what you can do with 2013, and how you can use it's customization settings and post formats to display your blog content in an appealing way.
 I bet your next question is, how to change the default color scheme of the theme.
 Right?
 You can do this in a couple of different ways.
 If you're on Wordpress.com you can get the custom design upgrade which allows you to add new colors and fonts and even edit CSS.
 If you're using a self hosted work press site you can get these same CSS features, through the Jet Pack plugin.